ProfessorLinstar/dotfiles/README.md

 ```
 To enable `sudo`, use the command `visudo` and uncomment `%wheel AL=(ALL:ALL) NOPASSWD: ALL`.
 You can login as a user with `su *username*` and set a password with `passwd`, or just with the command `login`.
 Then, clone dotfiles in the user home directory and run `install.sh` to setup a standard configuration.
 To enable the Gnome display manager, `systemctl enable gdm.service` and reboot.
 To disable system sounds in Gnome, go to "Settings > Sound" and zero the "System Sounds" option (if it is already zero, try increasing it and decreasing it).

+#### Printer Installation
+Included in the `install.sh` script are packages for HP printers--in particular, the `hplip` package is used to install drivers for specific HP printers, whereas `cups` and `system-config-printer` are more general.
+To install the drivers for a physically connected printer, execute `hp-setup -i` in the terminal (`-i` for CLI interactive mode) and follow the prompts.
+See this [Stack Exchange post](https://unix.stackexchange.com/questions/359531/installing-hp-printer-driver-for-arch-linux) for more information.

 ## Manual Fixes
 I try to avoid modifying plugin files directly, but the following have been changed to suit my needs.
 These changes are done automatically with the `install.sh` script.